QuiltMC/enigma/README.md

 # Enigma

 A tool for deobfuscation of Java bytecode.
-Forked from <https://bitbucket.org/cuchaz/enigma>, copyright Jeff Martin.
+Forked from <https://bitbucket.org/cuchaz/enigma>, originally created by [Jeff Martin](https://www.cuchazinteractive.com/).

 ## License